contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

 * Json/XML/HTTP payloads with syntax coloration
 * Web forms or multipart form payloads (<a href="https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4" target="_blank">cf Web forms specification</a>)

-The editor of the body part also helps you also to upload files from your drives.
+The editor of the body part also helps you also upload files from your drives.
 Please note that these contents are not persisted which means two things:

 * you will have to upload again the file after reloading the request .